Center for Motion Analysis

 Equipment in the CMA includes twelve T40 Vicon MX cameras for motion capture, two AMTI 6 D.O.F force plates, two Bertec 6 D.O.F force plates,1 Novel EMED pressure platform, 1 Novel PEDAR insole pressure measurement system, F-Scan foot insole pressure measurement system, 16 channel Delsys Trigno wireless EMG system (surface and fine wire), 8 channel Noraxon surface and fine wire EMG system, Biodex extremity evaluation system, Vicon Nexus software for data collection and processing, Vicon Polygon software for constructing reports, Vicon Body Builder software for model construction, EMG analysis software for Delsys and Noraxon, FANDACAL – Foot and ankle motion analysis software, Walker Assisted Gait (WAG) torso and upper extremity motion analysis software, and Matlab software.

-Educational support through clinical training and research project participation is provided by Dr. Roger Lyon (Medical Director), Dr. Xue-Cheng Liu (Co-Director), Dr. Gerald Harris (Co-Director), Jessica Fritz, M.S., (Research Engineer) and Amie Chapoupka B.S.
+Educational support through clinical training and research project participation is provided by Dr. Roger Lyon (Medical Director), Dr. Xue-Cheng Liu (Co-Director), Dr. Gerald Harris (Co-Director), Jessica Fritz, PhD, (Research Assistant Professor) and Amie Chapoupka B.S.
 (Biomedical Engineer).

 Medical College of Wisconsin Department of Orthopaedic Surgery with support from Children’s Hospital of Wisconsin, and the Orthopaedic & Rehabilitation Engineering Center (Marquette University/The Medical College of Wisconsin).